biolink/biolink-model/docs/LifeStage.md

 ### Inherited from organismal entity:

  * [organismal entity➞has attribute](organismal_entity_has_attribute.md)  <sub>0..*</sub>
-    * Description: may be an organism attribute
+    * Description: may often be an organism attribute
     * range: [Attribute](Attribute.md)

 ### Inherited from thing with taxon: